If you would like to talk to someone about epilepsy, our trained advisers are here to help.

-The Children’s Epilepsy Surgery Service (CESS) in England is a specialist service that aims to improve the quality of epilepsy brain surgery available for children.
-It does this by reviewing children with difficult to control epilepsy, to see if they would benefit from epilepsy surgery.
+The Children’s Epilepsy Surgery Service (CESS) in England is a specialist service that aims to improve access to epilepsy brain surgery for children with difficult to control epilepsy.

 The CESS is funded by NHS England for children with epilepsy in England.
 There are 4 specialist CESS centres that will treat children from all over England, not just those in their local area.

-Here are some children talking about their epilepsy surgery.
+Here is a video of some children talking about their epilepsy surgery.

 The CESS centres

 - Great Ormond Street Hospital for Children NHS Foundation

 - Trust and King’s College Hospital NHS Foundation Trust, London